QUARTZ (var. AMETHYST)

 COLLECTORS’ INFORMATION: Amethyst is widely collected for its range of purple-lilac colors, excellent crystal development, and frequent occurrence on large crystal plates and geodes that make eye-catching display pieces.

 QUARTZ (var.
-ROCK CRYSTAL)
+CITRINE)